Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Results

 \subsection{Global performance landscape}

-The global results do not form a smooth continuum of gradually increasing cost.
-Instead, the scenario space separates into clearly differentiated operational regimes.
-At one end, all-ML scenarios remain in a narrow low-latency band below one millisecond.
-At the other, scenarios with SLH-DSA in the server leaf cluster around a distinct plateau near 1.4 seconds.
-Between those regions lies a smaller intermediate band, populated mainly by configurations that place SLH-DSA in upper hierarchy layers while preserving ML-DSA in the interactive leaf.
+The global results separate into distinct operational regimes rather than a smooth continuum of gradually increasing cost.
+All-ML scenarios remain in a narrow low-latency band below one millisecond, whereas scenarios with SLH-DSA in the server leaf cluster around a plateau near 1.4 seconds.
+Between these regions lies a smaller intermediate band, populated mainly by configurations that place SLH-DSA in upper hierarchy layers while preserving ML-DSA in the interactive leaf.

-Figure~\ref{fig:fig01_mean_latency_by_scenario} shows mean latency ranging from approximately 0.665~ms to 1464.933~ms. This spread is better described as regime separation than as a modest gradient of penalties.
-The low-cost region is populated by all-ML scenarios together with a small number of root-SLH / leaf-ML cases.
-The heavy region is dominated by configurations in which SLH-DSA reaches the leaf.
+Figure~\ref{fig:fig01_mean_latency_by_scenario} shows mean latency ranging from approximately 0.665~ms to 1464.933~ms. This spread reflects regime separation rather than a modest gradient of penalties.
+The low-cost region contains all-ML scenarios and a small number of root-SLH / leaf-ML cases, while the heavy region is dominated by configurations in which SLH-DSA reaches the leaf.

 Figure~\ref{fig:fig02_p95_latency_by_scenario} shows the same structure in high-percentile behavior.
-The heavy scenarios do not simply shift upward in mean latency.
-They remain heavy in the upper tail as well, which indicates that the severe regime is a persistent property of the handshake rather than a minor average-case distortion.
+The heavy scenarios shift upward in both mean and upper-tail latency, indicating that the severe regime is a persistent property of the handshake rather than a minor average-case distortion.

-A further point is already visible at this stage.
-The heavy scenarios do not trace a broad gradient in which progressively larger chains produce progressively worse latency.
-Once SLH-DSA is placed in the leaf, they cluster into a relatively tight plateau.
-This already suggests that the main discontinuity is defined by placement more than by incremental transport growth alone.
+The heavy scenarios do not follow a broad gradient in which progressively larger chains produce progressively worse latency.
+Once SLH-DSA is placed in the leaf, they cluster into a relatively tight plateau, which points to placement as the main discontinuity rather than to incremental transport growth alone.